 - Abstract: By injecting adversarial examples into training data, adversarial training is promising for improving the robustness of deep learning models.
 However, most existing adversarial training approaches are based on a specific type of adversarial attack.
 It may not provide sufficiently representative samples from the adversarial domain, leading to a weak generalization ability on adversarial examples from other attacks.
-Moreover, during the adversarial training, adversarial perturbations on inputs are usually crafted by fast single-step attacks so as to scale to large datasets.
+Moreover, during the adversarial training, adversarial perturbations on inputs are usually crafted by fast single-step adversaries so as to scale to large datasets.
 This work is mainly focused on the adversarial training yet efficient FGSM adversary.
 In this scenario, it is difficult to train a model with great generalization due to the lack of representative adversarial samples, aka the samples are unable to accurately reflect the adversarial domain.
 To alleviate this problem, we propose a novel Adversarial Training with Domain Adaptation (ATDA) method.
 Our intuition is to regard the adversarial training on FGSM adversary as a domain adaption task with limited number of target domain samples.
 The main idea is to learn a representation that is semantically meaningful and domain invariant on the clean domain as well as the adversarial domain.
-Empirical evaluations on Fashion-MNIST, SVHN, CIFAR-10 and CIFAR-100 demonstrate that ATDA can greatly improve the generalization of adversarial training and the smoothness of the learned model, and outperforms state-of-the-art methods on standard benchmark datasets.
-To show the transfer ability of our method, we also extend the adversarial training with domain adaption on iterative attacks such as PGD-Adversial Training (PAT) and the defense performance is improved considerably.
+Empirical evaluations on Fashion-MNIST, SVHN, CIFAR-10 and CIFAR-100 demonstrate that ATDA can greatly improve the generalization of adversarial training and the smoothness of the learned models, and outperforms state-of-the-art methods on standard benchmark datasets.
+To show the transfer ability of our method, we also extend ATDA to the adversarial training on iterative attacks such as PGD-Adversial Training (PAT) and the defense performance is improved considerably.

 - Keywords: adversarial training, domain adaptation, adversarial example, deep learning